psychopy/psychopy/docs/source/gettingStarted.rst

 #. :doc:`The API <api/api>` Experienced python programmers can simply import the libraries and use like any other package (the :doc:`Coder <coder/coder>` tutorials and demos should help get you going and the :doc:`API reference <api/api>` will give you the details).

 .. _python : http://www.python.org

+The Builder and Coder views are both components of the PsychoPy app.
+If you've installed the standalone version of PsychoPy on MS Windows then their should be an obvious link to PsychoPy in your >Start>Programs.
+If you installed the standalone version on OS X then the app is where you dragged it (!).
+On these two platforms you can open the Builder and Coder views from the View menu and the default view can be set from the preferences.

+If the PsychoPy app is created with flags --coder (or -c), or --builder (or -b) e.g. on Linux, then the preferences will be overridden and that view will be created as the app opens.